sudhakar12161/Project-USD-to-INR-rate-conversion/README.md

     - Email task triggeres and sends email notification whenever there is a change in the rate.

 #### ETL Recovery and Notification:
-- As we defined in the **DAG** default arguments in the code, the process will re-run for one time if the process failed for unknown reason.
+- As defined in the **DAG** default arguments in the code, the process will re-run for one time when the process fails for unknown reason.
-- If it fails second time, it will send email notification (need to setup **SMTP** section in airflow.cfg file) and fail the task.
+- If it fails for the second time, it will send email notification (need to setup **SMTP** section in airflow.cfg file) and fail the task.
 - Below is a sample email notification when the task fails.

  <img src='https://github.com/sudhakar12161/Project-USD-to-INR-rate-conversion/blob/master/pictures/airflow_failure_notification.png' alt = 'Airflow Failure Notification email' />

 ## Data Result
-- The target database is **PostgreSQL** and part of this project we have only one table which will have the **USD to INR** conversion rate. see the below screenshot for sample data.
+- The target database is **PostgreSQL** with one table which will have the **USD to INR** conversion rate.
+See below for a sample data.

    <img src='https://github.com/sudhakar12161/Project-USD-to-INR-rate-conversion/blob/master/pictures/airflow_sample_table_data.png' alt = 'PostgreSQL sample data' />
 - The table will have the history for analysis purpose.
-- As i mentioned in ETL Process, when the rate information change, airflow task will trigger the email with the data.
-See the below sample email notification screenshot.
+- When the rate information changes, airflow task will trigger an email with the data.
+See below for a sample email notification.

    <img src='https://github.com/sudhakar12161/Project-USD-to-INR-rate-conversion/blob/master/pictures/airflow_email_result.png' alt = 'USDtoINR email result' />
 ## Conclusion